kamalasaurus/color-temperature-wheel/README.md

 purple can range from the warmest to the cooles extremes relative to other colors.

+- It might be relevant to note that the rods (b & w receptors) are actually most sensitive to spectral yellow-green light, and hence wash out frequencies in that domain.
+This is why there are no dark yellows, and no green stars.
+Broad-spectrum green-centered radiation is percieved as white by the human eye given biased signal amplification since there are so many more rods than cones.

 ## Hypothesis

 The author believes from many years of observation as an artist, that